sutamatej/AzureCloudService/README.md

 [ActionMailer.Standalone][1] package is used in order to send email messages from worker role which is a non-MVC project.
-This package enables usage of Razor templating engine for email content.
+This package enables usage of [Razor templating engine][4] for email content.
 Unfortunately, at the moment ActionMailer.Standalone specifically requires Razor engine of version 3.0.8, which makes it a bit messy when trying to install ActionMailer through NuGet (NuGet installs 3.2.0 by default).